What is Relay? - Working, Applications & Types

 How to Test Relays

-Before testing a relay you need prepare you relay first.
+Before testing a relay you need prepare it.
 Just follow these below steps to prepare your relay;

 Steps for Preparing your Relay: